Quantity surveyors work out exactly how much a building costs to construct and are in charge of finances.

 Salaries depend on location, employer and level of responsibility.
 Salaries and career options also improve with chartered status.

-Quantity surveyors usually hold a relevant degree in Quantity Surveying, or follow a work-based route doing a Surveying Apprenticeships that can include:
+Quantity surveyors usually hold a relevant degree in Quantity Surveying, or follow a work-based route doing a Surveying Apprenticeship.

 Do you feel more inspired about working in construction?